przybyszewskiw/DeepSpeech2/README.md

 #### Training configuration
 Please see `configs/` subdirectory for configuration files.
 Feel free to modify them in your own experiments.
 #### Training in fixed 32-bit precision
-Please set in configuration file value of `amp_opt_level` to `None`.
+Please set in configuration file the value of `amp_opt_level` to `None`.
 ```
 ./main.py --cuda --config PATH/TO/CONFIG
 ```
-To resume training from checkpoint please use `--resume-training` flag to specify location of the checkpoint.
+To resume training from the checkpoint please use `--resume-training` flag to specify location of that checkpoint.
-Note that you can resume training with different `train_params`, but `net_params` must remain the same.
+Note that you can resume training with different `train_params`, but `net_params` should remain the same.
 Both `train_params` and `net_params` are defined in configuration file.
 #### Training in mixed precision
 Training in MP is slighty different, hence Pytorch `DataParallel`ization of model is not supported correctly.
-So you we used `DistributedDataParallel` instead.
+So we used `DistributedDataParallel` instead.
 You can launch training with following command
 ```
 python -m torch.distributed.launch --nproc_per_node=$GPUS  main.py train --cuda --config PATH/TO/CONFIG
 ```
 You typically want to lauch one process per gpu.
-To set mixed precision level, use option `amp_opt_level` from `train_params`.
+To set mixed precision level, use option `amp_opt_level` in `train_params`.
 ## Evaluating trained model
 ```
 ./eval.py --dataset test-clean --checkpoint PATH/TO/CHECKPOINT --cuda
 ```
-If you don't have GPU on your machine, you can evaluate on cpu by ommiting `--cuda`.
+If you don't have GPU in your machine, you can evaluate on cpu by ommiting `--cuda`.
-Using `--beam-width`, `--alpha`, `--beta`, `--lm-file`, `--trie-file` you can adjust beam search algorithm and provide custom language model.
-Please see
+Using `--beam-width`, `--alpha`, `--beta`, `--lm-file`, `--trie-file` you can adjust beam search algorithm's parameters and provide custom language model.
+Please use
 ```
 ./eval.py --help
 ```
-to see default arguments.
+to see default values.
-You can also try to generate transcription of your own audio files.
+Besides calculating WER on Librispeech dataset, you can also try to generate transcription for your own audio files.
 To do that simply use
 ```
 ./eval.py --track-dir PATH/TO/FOLDER/WITH/YOUR/FILES --checkpoint PATH/TO/CHECKPOINT --cuda
 ```